highchair/artinruins-com/_property/union-wadding.md

 #### Sources
-+ Stories from the Pawtucket Times written by Douglas Hadden used for reference, but links to the orignal source material has been lost.
++ Stories from the Pawtucket Times written by Douglas Hadden used for reference, but links to the orignal source material have been lost.
 August 3, 2005; August 10, 2005; and January 18, 2006.
 A former version of ArtInRuins’s Union Wadding page was used for reference, captured December 23, 2020 from https://web.archive.org/web/20100922165149/http://artinruins.com/arch/?id=decay&pr=unionwadding
 + Original listing for the property on Craigslist: https://providence.craigslist.org/off/219021887.html, link since dead and unrecoverable
 + Union Wadding thread on the UrbanPlanet forum, https://www.urbanplanet.org/forums/topic/15077-in-progress-union-wadding/
 + “Owners fined $40,000 for renting unfinished apartments in Pawtucket,” Tom Mooney, Providence Journal, April 4, 2009.
 Captured December 23, 2020 from https://web.archive.org/web/20090613003339/http://www.projo.com/ri/pawtucket/content/pawtucket_mill_developers_fined_04-04-09_H4DU_v10.34f600a.html